Sapir–Whorf hypothesis (Linguistic Relativity Hypothesis)

 Oxford Bibliographies Online is available by subscription and perpetual access to institutions.
 For more information or to contact an Oxford Sales Representative click here .

-• About Linguistics »
+• About Anthropology »

 • Meet the Editorial Board »